Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Dependencies: Composer, Phantomjs, h2p, swiftmailer

-You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'pdfmarker'.
+You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'variablemarker'.
 You also have to provide templates (html/javascript/css) and upload them to a folder.
 In these templates you have to wrap your variables in {!-yourvariablename-!} (handlebar-exclamation mark-hyphen).

 ### Important